Wind farms play an important role in ensuring a sustainable, reliable and affordable energy future for all Victorians.

 The new Environment Protection Act 2017 (as amended) will provide a transformational change to environmental regulation in Victoria, with the introduction of a 'general environmental duty' and 'unreasonable noise' provisions.
 A new regulatory framework is required to align the approach to managing wind farm noise with the Act.

-The Victorian Government invites feedback on three options for regulating wind farm noise under the Act.
-After consideration of a range of possible approaches, the relative costs and benefits of these options have been assessed in a regulatory impact statement.
+The Victorian Government invited feedback on three options for regulating wind farm noise under the Act.
+After consideration of a range of possible approaches, the relative costs and benefits of these options were assessed in a regulatory impact statement.

 - Option 1: No additional regulation – relying on general provisions within the new Environment Protection Act